Meldiron/templates-for-node/README.md

 - [URL Shortener](url-shortener/) - A URL shortening service.
 Create a short URL for any URL, and redirect to the original URL when the short URL is visited.
 - [Subscription with Stripe](subscription-with-stripe/) - Endspoint to checkout with Stripe, and receive Stripe webhooks to manage subscriptions.
 - [Discord Bot](discord-bot/) - A Discord bot that responds to slash commands.
+- [Github Bot](github-bot/) - A Github bot replies to new issues with a welcome message.